 HPC-driven drug discovery, from molecule to clinic.

+Structural bioinformatics and HPC at UCAM.
 Twenty-five years building computational methods on supercomputers — delivering patented compounds, licensed assets and ongoing clinical studies.
 We partner with pharma, biotech, agri-food and academic groups worldwide.

 What we do